SuperTuck/blissperflib/README.md

 The main intention of this development is to improve the performance of dayz server,
 by replacing slow, resource hungry parts of script code, with c code.
-Doing that on the rigth place in script code, you can get large improvements in performance.
+Doing that on the right place in script code, you can get large improvements in performance.
 The first step is to find the **bottlenecks** , that are frequently used and/or heavy proccesing parts in your script code.
 A perfect example is the function **fnc\_split** wich is at least 2 times called for every call to hiveWrite and have to process very long strings.